SaraAlameen82/Parallel_Assignment2/README.md

 Your answer should include:
 1. Performance comparison results and analysis
 2. Discussion of any trade-offs or new limitations introduced

+The BFS explorer was much better than the Right-Hand Rule explorer and have improved the model performance immediatly even before applying any more enhancements.

 ### Final points 6 (10 points)
 1. Solve the static maze in 150 moves or less to get 10 points.